E-Fit released of suspect after serious sexual assault in Peterborough underpass

 “This was an incredibly distressing incident for the victim who continues to be supported by specially trained officers.”

-Anyone with information should visit Cambridgeshire Constabulary’s website or speak to us on web chat quoting crime reference 35/62429/23.
-Alternatively call 101.
+Anyone with information should visit Cambridgeshire Constabulary’s website or speak to police on web chat quoting reference 35/62429/23.